Agra Airport: Airlines and destinations

+Statistics

+The Airport had handled 1,19,868 arrivals and 1,19,890 departures in 2025, taking the total passenger traffic to 2,39,758 for the year 2024-25.

 Future expansion

 On 12 September 2023, the Uttar Pradesh cabinet cleared a 123 crore (US$15 million) proposal for land acquisition to expand the civil enclave of Agra Airport and upgrade the airport to international category.
 The proposed expansion plan will involve acquisition of 92.50 acres of land from Abhaypura, Balhera, and Dhanauli.
 The plan also includes building a 30,000 sqm new terminal equipped with nine bays to accommodate nine Airbus A321 aircraft, the extension of the present runways, and other airport facilities.
 The new terminal is expected to be built in the 36 months once all the approvals and funding have been granted.